From August 18 till 20, 2016: races against the wind

 Every year in August, Dutch and international teams compete in Racing Aeolus Den Helder; one of the largest sustainability races in the world.
 They will prove that they’re able to sail against the wind.
 Will last year’s winner of Denmark, DTU, be able to win again this year?
 And Canadian Chinook set a fantastic world record in 2014; 96,9%.
 Will there be a new one this year?

 Dyke Den Helder

-That dyke is located in the top of North Holland in a beautiful town called Den Helder.
-It’s the homebase of Royal Netherlands Navy and of innovative offshore industry.
+The location is the dyke in the top of North Holland in a beautiful town called Den Helder.
+Homebase of the Royal Netherlands Navy and innovative offshore industry.
 What better place to set a new world record!
-One that is now registered in the name of the Canadian team Chinook (82.6).